emard/roomba-wifi/README.md

 # Cable

 Adafruit has roomba cable.
-Also apple or mac 8-pin mini-din cable ordered from ebay/uk will fit to roomba socket.
+Also apple or mac 8-pin mini-din cable ordered from ebay will fit to roomba socket (it has extra middle pin which is NC in roomba socket).

 pinout (wire colors inside of apple cable)